An ISPS Training Course

 Daily Agenda

-Day One: The Background to The International Maritime Security Framework
+Day One: Overview of the International Maritime Security Framework

-- The International Conventions, Codes and Recommendations Relating to the ISPS Code
+- International conventions, codes, and guidelines associated with the ISPS Code

 - What is ISPS Code?